mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Laying_The_Foundation/readme.md

 ```

-# Organizing JSX by Using Components
+# 17.Organizing JSX by Using Components

 You can define a functional component that returns JSX and use it inside another JSX structure.